smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * pictures
 * success of piece of content (to be filled in retrospectively)

 This last category can help you keep track of the return on investment offered by your content marketing.
 But how do you measure this?
 It depends what you want your content to achieve.
 If your business model is based on reach then you'll probably be interested in social shares and similar.
-If your business model is based on a sticky revenue, you'll want to track how your existing customers are engaging with your content.
+If your business model is based on sticky revenue, you'll want to track how your existing customers are engaging with your content.
 As Eric Ries says though, avoid vanity metrics.
 In the context of content marketing, this might include an over-emphasis on unique page views, without considering who these users are and how they have interacted with your content.

 ###7.
 We're not sure if customers understand how to use our product, or that we're reaching everyone who might be a prospective customer